-These quinoa stuffed mushrooms will remind you of Italian stuffed shells, but in a much more nutritious way.
+These quinoa stuffed mushrooms will remind you of Italian stuffed shells, but with a few ingredient swaps.
 They're vegetarian, vegan and gluten-free!

-Can food as comforting as stuffed shells actually be turned into something nutritious?
+Can food as comforting as stuffed shells be given a new twist?

 The old me would have said no way.
 Not a chance.
 The new me?
 I jump at the opportunity to prove the old me wrong.